-Preliminary Economic Assessment
+2024 Preliminary Economic Assessment

-The results from the 2024 PEA supersede the previously released 2024 PFS, in its entirety, and rescopes the Parks/Salyer Property as an open pit operation due to the inclusion of the MainSpring Property.
-The inclusion materially improves the economics and operations of the Project as contemplated by the 2024 PEA, producing a potential total of 5.3 billion lbs or 2.7 million short tons of LME Grade A Copper Cathodes over an estimated 31-year operating Life of Mine via heap leaching and SXEW, an established and industry standard hydrometallurgical extraction technology.
+The results from the 2024 PEA supersede the previously released 2024 PFS, in its entirety, and rescopes the Parks/Salyer Property from an underground operation to an open pit operation due to the inclusion of the near surface mineralization on the MainSpring Property.
+The resulting lower execution risks, increased tonnage, lower cost and improved executability materially improves the economics and operations of the Project as contemplated by the 2024 PEA.
+Therefore, the Project PEA plan produces a potential total of 5.3 billion lbs. or 2.7 million short tons of LME Grade A Copper Cathodes over an estimated 31-year operating Life of Mine via heap leaching and SXEW, an established and industry standard hydrometallurgical extraction technology.